ashiggles/CS_Portfolio/README.md

 <img style="width:50%;box-shadow:0px 0px 7px black;" src="Images/Assignment_2_2.gif">

 <h4>🌱 <a href="https://github.com/ashiggles/Portfolio_Project/tree/master/Projects/React_Connect_Four" target="_blank" rel="noreferrer">React Connect Four Game</a></h4>
-<p align="left"> - Let's play!
+<p align="left"> - Let's play Connect Four!
 This project consisted of creating a Connect Four game with React.
 This project was fun and fun to play after it was created.
 The most challenging part of this project was figuring out a way to drop tiles to the bottom of the grid.
 This is also the first project we learned React.</p>
 <img style="width:50%;box-shadow:0px 0px 7px black;" src="Images/Assignment_3.jpg">
 <img style="width:50%;box-shadow:0px 0px 7px black;" src="Images/Assignment_3_2.gif">